NICHD-BSPC/training/_sources/command-line.rst.txt

 - edit a file with ``nano`` or ``vim`` or ``emacs``
 - extract columns with ``cut``
 - pipe commands together
+- know the difference between stdin/stdout/stderr
+- redirect stdout and/or stderr
 - change permissions with ``chmod``
-- move, copy, rename files
 - make directories
-- know the difference between stdin/stdout/stderr
-- redirecting stdout and/or stderr
 - download files with ``wget`` and/or ``curl``
-- creating scripts
 - making symlinks -- both to files and directories and how they behave differently
 - “install” a program by putting it on the ``$PATH``
+- connect to a remote machine with SSH
+- create scripts to run sequences of commands

 The resources below will teach you these.